Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: Model

 \subsection{Kripke Model}

 We introduce a \emph{Kripke model with labeled transitions} where two kinds of relations $\transA$ and $\relO$ may relate possible worlds.
 A \emph{transition relation} $w\transA w'$ represents a transition from a world $w$ to another $w'$ by performing an action~$\ac$.
 An \emph{observability relation} $w \relO w'$ represents that two possible worlds $w$ and $w'$ have the same observation, i.e., $\obs(w) = \obs(w')$.
-Then for any worlds $w$ and $w'$, $w \relO w'$ implies $\testHist_{w} = \testHist_{w'}$.
+Then $\relO$ is an equivalence relation.
+Furthermore, for any worlds $w$ and $w'$, $w \relO w'$ implies $\testHist_{w} = \testHist_{w'}$.
 In \Sec{sec:assertion-logic}, this relation is used to model \emph{knowledge} in the conventional Hintikka style.

 \begin{definition}[Kripke model] A \emph{Kripke model} is a tuple $\M =(\calw, (\transA)_{a\in\Act}, \relO, \allowbreak (V_w)_{w\in\calw})$ consisting of: \begin{itemize} \item a non-empty set $\calw$ of possible worlds; \item for each $\ac\in\Act$, a transition relation $\transA \subseteq \calw \times \calw$; \item an observability relation $\relO = \{ (w, w') \in \calw \times \calw \mid \obs(w) = \obs(w') \}$; \item for each $w\in\calw$, a valuation $V_w$ that maps a $k$-ary predicate symbol to a set of $k$-tuples of data values. \end{itemize} We assume that each world in a model has the same sets $\varI$ and $\varO$ of variables. \end{definition}